About Me

 with Arun G Chandrasekhar, Paul Goldsmith-Pinkham, Tyler McCormick and Jerry Wei

-Abstract Network diffusion models are used to study disease transmission, information spread, technology adoption, and other socio-economic processes.
+Network diffusion models are used to study disease transmission, information spread, technology adoption, and other socio-economic processes.
 We show that estimates of these diffusions are highly non-robust to mismeasurement.
 First, even when the network is measured perfectly, small and local mismeasurement in the initial seed generates a large shift in the locations of the expected diffusion.
-Second, if the initial seed is known, small measurement error in links with the share of missed links close to zero causes diffusion forecasts to be significant under-estimates.
+Second, if instead the initial seed is known, even a vanishingly small share of missed links causes diffusion forecasts to be significant under-estimates.
+Forecast failure depends critically on the geometry of measurement error: we provide sufficient conditions for catastrophic failure when missing links bridge distant network regions (acting as shortcuts), and sufficient conditions for robustness when missing links are a uniformly, randomly thinned subset of the full network (preserving network structure).
 Such failures exist even when the basic reproductive number is consistently estimable.
-We explore strategies for estimating the volume of measurement error in the network.
-Finally, we examine the empirical content of this non-robustness in the context of mitigating the spread of COVID-19 and in seeding of valuable information to maximize diffusion.
-Our results imply measurement error necessitates stronger disease mitigation efforts to achieve the same disease outcomes.
+We explore difficulties implementing possible solutions and conduct simulations on synthetic and real networks.

 (R&R at Econometrica)